Legal Custody and Physical Custody

 What’s the Difference?

 Divorce is tough on the parents, it’s a complete change in lifestyle, a new beginning, and for many one of the most stressful events they’ll ever go through.
 It can be even tougher on the children of those parents.
-While the parents have decided to part ways, generally speaking, the kids would rather keep the family in tact.
-Unfortunately, the kids often becomes a central focus of litigation.
+While the parents have decided to part ways, generally speaking, the kids would rather keep the family intact.
+Unfortunately, the kids often become a central focus of litigation.
 Everyone wants custody.

-There are two terms that litigants going though a divorce need to keep in mind that deal with custody, legal custody and physical custody.
+There are two terms that litigants going through a divorce need to keep in mind that deal with custody, legal custody, and physical custody.
 What’s the difference, and why knowing the distinctions is important.
 Your attorney and the Court is going to make rulings on these issues, and unless you’re on top of the terminology, you’ll be in the dark.
 This post is written only to cover the difference in these terms here in Missouri.
-As with any legal jargon, it is important to informed.
+As with any legal jargon, it is important to inform.
 If your lawyer has not explained these terms to you, there’s a problem.

 Legal custody determines which of the parents will make major decisions for the children.
 Major decisions include the choice of schools, doctors, child care providers, major dental work, psychological or psychiatric counseling, etc. Unless there is a compelling reason otherwise, Courts generally grant Joint Legal Custody; in that case, the parents must make major decisions jointly.

 Physical custody refers to where the children will be physically located.
 Similar to legal custody, unless there is a compelling reason otherwise, Courts generally grant Joint Physical Custody with the children splitting their time with each parent.
 While the court may grant joint physical custody, the children will use only one parent’s address for mailing and education purposes.

 Ch Ch Ch Changes … to Custody Orders